He's Bla-ack!

-"He's Bla-ack!" is the twentieth episode of the twelfth season of the animated comedy series Family Guy and the 230th episode overall.
-It aired on Fox in the United States on May 11, 2014, and is written by Julius Sharpe and directed by Steve Robertson.
-The episode features the return of Cleveland Brown after his spin-off was cancelled, serving as the series finale of The Cleveland Show.
-In the episode, Cleveland and his family return to Quahog.
-However, his and Peter's friendship is on a knife edge when their wives argue about parenting.
+"He's Bla-ack!" is the twentieth and penultimate episode of the twelfth season of the animated comedy series Family Guy, and the 230th episode overall.
+Written by Julius Sharpe and directed by Steve Robertson, the episode first aired on Fox in the United States on May 11, 2014.
+The episode features the return of Cleveland Brown after the cancellation of his spin-off The Cleveland Show.
+In the episode, Cleveland and his family return to Quahog, but his friendship with Peter is tested when their wives argue about parenting.

 Plot

 Joe is bragging to the gang about his sexual exploits with Bonnie when Cleveland returns to Quahog and shows up at the Drunken Clam.
-Cleveland takes a round of somewhat good-natured ribbing over The Cleveland Show and its many faults, including the show's logo looking like a penis, the show (which has an African-American main cast) being written by white writers, the series having no clear target audience, Tim the Bear not being funny and having his voice actor replaced after season 2, and the show losing to Bob's Burgers (which premiered in 2011 about a white family) in the ratings.
-Peter then gives Cleveland some Family Guy DVDs to bring him up to speed on what happened during his absence, adding that unlike The Cleveland Show, the Family Guy DVDs contain jokes (Cleveland admits, however, that he doesn't own a DVD player).
-During the theme song, Cleveland appears and ends up taking Mort's place in the theme song while an embittered Mort heads home.
+Cleveland takes a round of somewhat good-natured ribbing over The Cleveland Show and its many faults, including the show's logo looking like a "purple penis"; the show (which has an African-American main cast) being written by white writers; the series having no clear target audience; Tim the Bear not being funny and having his voice actor replaced; and the show losing to Bob's Burgers in ratings.
+Peter then gives Cleveland some Family Guy DVDs to bring him up to speed on what happened during his absence, adding that unlike The Cleveland Show, the Family Guy DVDs contain jokes.
+During the theme song, Cleveland appears and ends up taking an embittered Mort's place in the chorus line.

-As Cleveland and Cleveland Jr. move back into their old house and Donna, Roberta, and Rallo move in there with them, Cleveland discovers it has been wrecked due to all of the past residents like Dan Aykroyd and Chevy Chase (as seen in "Spies Reminiscent of Us"), Ryan Reynolds (as seen in "Stewie Goes for a Drive"), and it having once been used as an orphanage.
+As Cleveland and Cleveland Jr. move back into their old house alongside Donna, Roberta, and Rallo, which had become vacant following the death of his ex-wife, Loretta, Cleveland discovers it has been wrecked due to all of the past residents like Dan Aykroyd and Chevy Chase and Ryan Reynolds, and it having once been used as an orphanage.
 After getting things fixed, the Brown family proceeds with moving in, cleaning up and sorting things.
-Rallo tries to make friends with Stewie, but Stewie blows him off, calling him a Boondocks rip-off.
+Rallo tries to make friends with Stewie, but Stewie blows him off, calling him a ripoff of The Boondocks.
 Chris breaks a vase that belonged to Donna's great-grandmother over Rallo's head.
-As a result, he's spanked by Donna, which angers Lois, who confronts Donna after finding out.
-Donna accuses Lois of being a bad parent while Lois accuses her of being a child abuser for spanking her son.
-They refuse to have anything to do with each other, forbidding their husbands from socializing with each other as well, to Peter and Cleveland's shock.
+As a result, he is spanked by Donna, which angers Lois, who confronts Donna.
+Donna accuses Lois of being a bad parent while Lois accuses her of being abusive for spanking her son.
+They refuse to have anything to do with each other, forbidding their husbands from socializing with each other as well, much to Peter and Cleveland's anger.